-IT risk could occur as a result of inadequate information technology and processing or arise from an inadequate IT strategy and policy or an inadequate use of the Company's information technology.
+Information Technology (hereinafter, "IT") risk could occur as a result of inadequate information technology and processing, or arise from an inadequate IT strategy and policy or inadequate use of the Company's IT.
+The Internal Auditor, as part of the annual on-site inspections, evaluates and assesses whether the Company's systems and infrastructure are adequate.